In a Perfect World….

 Time to Create

-If your child can read, just hand over a printed copy of PDF (download all below) and let ’em loose!
-Encourage them to take their time on each and try a few different shots.
+If your child can read, just hand over a printed copy of PDF and let ’em loose!
+Encourage them to take their time on each and try a few different shots at different angles.

-The beauty of digital is you don’t have to spend money on developing the 75% that are throw-aways.
+The beauty of digital is you don’t have to spend money developing a roll of film where 75% are throw-aways.

 The Scavenger Hunt can be as simple or advanced as you’d like.
 Small children can just snap the photos.
 Elementary or middle school aged children can try the activity extensions.